trevornogues/traitors-game/README.md

 ## Tips for Game Night

-- Tell players the number of Traitors (or Wolves, Moles, etc.) out loud at the start — the app keeps it hidden from non-hosts
+- Tell players the number of hidden players out loud at the start — the app keeps it hidden from non-hosts
 - Keep your phone screen **private** during Role Reveal and Night phases
 - The host phone has extra buttons to advance phases — no other players see those
 - Use `caffeinate -i npm start` so your laptop does not sleep mid-game